Muwaffak Abdulhak, MD, FRCS(C)

 Kari joined Henry Ford Health System September of 2016.
 She comes to us with a strong background in Patient Safety & Quality, program development, management, and regulatory agency compliance experience.
 Her background includes a working knowledge of the BCBSM Pay-for-Performance Program as a whole with special attention to the Collaborative Quality Initiatives (CQIs).
 Kari comes to us from Covenant HealthCare where she collaborated with medical staff and nursing regarding CMS Core Measures and Value-Based Purchasing.
 She also worked with the Covenant PHO as their Quality Administrator for several BCBSM PGIP Initiatives.
 Kari was responsible for the development and implementation of MSSIC at Covenant HealthCare and was the Collaborative Clinical Lead to assist other staff with process development and quality improvement for their particular CQIs and to support hospital administration in the tracking of all CQI goals.
 She has been involved with and has led several successful quality improvement initiatives and is Lean Healthcare certified through the University of Michigan.
 She prides herself on taking difficult concepts and transforming them to be practical and easy to understand.
 Kari’s advice for successful Quality Improvement: “Go to the people who do the work, where they do the work, and show them respect.
 They are the experts.
 They know what is happening, why it is happening, and they have the insight as to which interventions will work.”
 Kari graduated from Saginaw Valley State University where she earned her Bachelor of Science in Nursing.

-Sharon has been with the Henry Ford Health System since 2004.
-She was an acute care medical transcriptionist for 4 years at Henry Ford Wyandotte Hospital, followed by 2 years in their Service Excellence Department as the Senior Administrative Secretary.
+Sharon has been with MSSIC since 2013 and with the Henry Ford Health System since 2004, first as an acute care medical transcriptionist for 4 years at Henry Ford Wyandotte Hospital, followed by 2 years in their Service Excellence Department as the Senior Administrative Secretary.
 There she facilitated the process of using survey results for process improvement by charting scores and creating presentation materials showing trends and goals for use by management and administration.
 In 2010 Sharon joined the Center for Health Policy and Health Services Research department in the role of Special Project Coordinator.
-There she designed and created data collection forms and databases to suit the needs of multiple clinic and research projects, as well as facilitating the data collection process with tracking tools, instructional materials, and quality check processes.
+There she designed and programmed electronic data collection forms, scanning processes for paper forms; as well as databases to suit the needs of multiple clinic and research projects.
+She facilitated the data collection processes with tracking tools, instructional materials, and quality check processes.
 Sharon earned her Associates of Applied Science in Computer Information Systems from Wayne County Community College, specializing in database administration.

 Special Project Coordinator